RecipeMD/RecipeMD/specification.md

 ```
 *servings: 4, vegan, sauce*
 ```
-- the ingredients are noted as leaf list items (list items with no children).
-Any other markup is ignored.
-The amount of each ingredient (if given) is noted in italic case:
+- the ingredients are noted as list items.
+The headings form the titles of ingredient groups.
+The amount of each ingredient (if given) is noted in italic case.
+Amounts may be expressed as decimals (dividers "." and ",") and fractions:
 ```
 - *1* avocado
-- *1 teaspoon* salt
+- *.5 teaspoon* salt
-- pepper
+- *1 1/2 pinches* red pepper flakes
+- lemon juice
 ```
 - anything following the second horizontal line is considered instructions